CDW Stock Appears To Be Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
-Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
-CDW has a cash-to-debt ratio of 0.31, which is worse than 86% of the companies in Software industry.
-GuruFocus ranks the overall financial strength of CDW at 5 out of 10, which indicates that the financial strength of CDW is fair.
+Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
+Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
+CDW has a cash-to-debt ratio of 0.20, which ranks in the bottom 10% of the companies in Software industry.
+Based on this, GuruFocus ranks CDW's financial strength as 5 out of 10, suggesting fair balance sheet.
 This is the debt and cash of CDW over the past years:

-It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
-A company with high profit margins is also typically a safer investment than one with low profit margins.
+Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
+Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
 CDW has been profitable 10 over the past 10 years.
-Over the past twelve months, the company had a revenue of $18.5 billion and earnings of $5.45 a share.
-Its operating margin is 6.39%, which ranks in the middle range of the companies in Software industry.
-Overall, GuruFocus ranks the profitability of CDW at 8 out of 10, which indicates strong profitability.
+Over the past twelve months, the company had a revenue of $18.9 billion and earnings of $5.92 a share.
+Its operating margin is 6.64%, which ranks in the middle range of the companies in Software industry.
+Overall, the profitability of CDW is ranked 8 out of 10, which indicates strong profitability.
 This is the revenue and net income of CDW over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of CDW is 10.8%, which ranks in the middle range of the companies in Software industry.
-The 3-year average EBITDA growth rate is 17.3%, which ranks in the middle range of the companies in Software industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of CDW is 10.8%, which ranks in the middle range of the companies in Software industry.
+The 3-year average EBITDA growth is 17.3%, which ranks in the middle range of the companies in Software industry.

-Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
+Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-We want to have the return on invested capital higher than the weighted cost of capital.
-For the past 12 months, CDW's return on invested capital is 18.30, and its cost of capital is 7.16.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, CDW's return on invested capital is 17.95, and its cost of capital is 7.17.
 The historical ROIC vs WACC comparison of CDW is shown below:

-In conclusion, the stock of CDW (NAS:CDW, 30-year Financials) shows every sign of being significantly overvalued.
+In short, The stock of CDW (NAS:CDW, 30-year Financials) is estimated to be significantly overvalued.
 The company's financial condition is fair and its profitability is strong.
 Its growth ranks in the middle range of the companies in Software industry.
 To learn more about CDW stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.